Who Are Quick House Sale Companies?

 What follows is a detailed breakdown of our operational guidelines that govern how we operate on a day-to-day basis:

-- Each Property Solvers Area Manager owns a specific region of the UK that primarily offers a quick cash house sale service.
-The Area Manager will also discuss our Express Estate Agency to clients that wish to know more about this service (see below);
+- Property Solvers primarily offers a quick cash house sale service.
+The Sales Manager will also discuss our Express Estate Agency and Auction service to clients that wish to know more about this service (see below);

-- Property Solvers Area Managers will provide a service that is consistent with fairness, integrity and best practice;
+- Property Solvers Sales Managers will provide a service that is consistent with fairness, integrity and best practice;

 - We will not seek business by deploying methods that are oppressive or involve dishonesty, deceit or misrepresentation;